We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Implantation bleeding is an early sign of pregnancy.
 It is not like a menstrual period.
 Instead, it is light bleeding that may involve a single spot of blood or a small amount of pink discharge.
 The spotting may last for a few hours, or it may last for a few days.

 Women may also feel mild cramping as the embryo attaches to the uterus wall.
 Women may feel these cramps in the abdomen, pelvis, or low back area.

 The cramping may feel like a pulling, tingling, or pricking sensation.
 Some women experience only a few minor cramps, while others may feel occasional discomfort that comes and goes over a few days.

 Pregnancy symptoms in week 1 are different for every woman and every pregnancy.
-According to the Office on Women’s Health, the most common first sign of pregnancy is a missed menstrual period.
+According to the

 Other early pregnancy symptoms include: